ssuwal/node-thunderboard-react/README.md

 #### <a name="stopMonitorSwitchStatus-method"> stopMonitorSwitchStatus(*[callback]*)</a>

-<span style="color: red">This method does NOT work for now.
-It's not known exactly why.</span>
+<font color="red">This method does NOT work for now.
+It's not known exactly why.</font>

 This method stops to monitor the Orientation notifications from the device.
 When this method finished the process, the `callback` will be called.
 A `Error` object will be passed to the `callback` as the 1st argument.
 If this method stops to monitor successfully, the `Error` object will be `null`.
 The `callback` is optional.